 Hip-Hop adds urban moves to jazz technique in an energetic fast-paced setting as seen in music videos and on the live concert circuit incorporating acting with more “attitude”.
 Students will learn fundamentals and strengthening techniques such as body isolations, breaks and dynamic moves.
 One technique we do not teach is the aggressive “krumping” style.
 Students may start Beginning Hip-Hop at age 7.

 Jazz helps to enhance your upper body and arms coordination and movement, which is essential for balance and finesse.
-Jazz technique is also used in theater choreography for hip-hop as well as seen in music videos and award shows.
+Jazz technique is also used in theater choreography, concert stage performance as seen in music videos and award shows.

-If you haven't danced in many years, you'll want to reintroduce your body and muscles slowly.
+If you have not danced in many years, you'll want to reintroduce your body and muscles slowly.
 Please consult us regarding the appropriate level for your evaluation.

 For dancers ages 9 and up with previous experience it is best to attend one of the two auditions to register in the fall.
-When students enter class at the beginning of a semester, they are evaluated for class placement in order to allow the dancer to be challenged and grow as an individual while also promoting the development of self-esteem.
+When students enter class at the beginning of a semester, they are evaluated for class placement to ascertain where best to place a dancer to be challenged and grow as an individual while also promoting the development of self-esteem.
 Please be assured that all our students’ progress is evaluated during each semester.
 If a class change is needed, we will notify you of the necessary change within two weeks of the academic school year.
-Physical strength, maturity, focus and discipline are taken into account.
+Physical strength, maturity, focus and discipline are considered when evaluating students.
 Our teachers are very experienced in what is necessary to progress from one level to the next.
 We take your child’s best interest to heart.

 It is rare that a child is not mature and focused enough to participate in a structured classroom environment.
 If a child is unwilling or unable to participate in the group setting, or is distracting the class, we will speak with the parents to see if some activities can be implemented at home to assist their child.